 And so today, on Love Your Body Day, I want to celebrate beauty.
 I want to celebrate strength.
 I want to celebrate love, which is what it’s really all about.

-Inspired by Fey, I want to write a list of things I like about my body because I want my daughter to know me in the crowded Vegas landscape.
+Inspired, I want to write a list of things I like about my body because I want my daughter to know me in the crowded Vegas landscape.
 And if nothing else, this can serve as a reminder to myself that my most important beauty standard now is to set the tone for my daughter as she learns how to love herself.
 These are some of my better assets:

 - Beautiful blue eyes.
 And even if no one else notices them behind my glasses, which I’ve worn since I was eight years old, I still know they are there.
 After all, I can see them looking back at me every day on my daughter’s face.

 - My hair is ridiculously low maintenance in all its stick-straight, impossible to curl glory.
 And my perma-mom-ponytail highlights my mid-life grays beautifully.

 - My skin burns easily and is just short of having a total absence of pigmentation, which makes me easy to spot on a sunny day.
 Just look for the rays bouncing off me like a mirror.
 You might think that would make living in the desert where there are only 10 days of rain a year a problem.
 I say, I like a challenge.

 - I’m 35 and I still have freckles.